adeen1993/Project1/README.md

-This is the first small push on my git hub
+This is the first small push on my github